 Freeway Service Patrol

-Orange County freeways can be stressful in the best of times, but add traffic and a mechanical problem, and you could be in dire need of assistance–and a friendly face, which is where the Freeway Service Patrol (FSP) steps in.
-FSP is a unique tow truck team that patrols Orange County's freeways during peak commuting hours to help motorists whose vehicles become disabled on the highway.
-You may also call 511 from your cell phone and select Motorist Assistance for on-freeway assistance during FSP Operating hours.
-Our goal is to keep traffic moving and reduce congestion by assisting with minor roadside repairs and removing disabled vehicles from the roadway.
+Orange County freeways can be stressful even in ideal conditions—but when traffic and a vehicle issue strike, you may need help fast.
+That’s where the Freeway Service Patrol (FSP) steps in.
+FSP is a special team of tow trucks that patrols Orange County freeways during peak commute hours to assist motorists with disabled vehicles.
+You can also call 511 and select Motorist Assistance for on-freeway help, including FSP, during FSP operating hours.
+The goal: keep traffic moving and reduce congestion by assisting with minor roadside repairs and clearing disabled vehicles.

-Best of all, FSP services are free to motorists.
-Our trucks and drivers help people get back on the road with limited essential assistance from a jump start to a gallon of gas or simply changing a flat tire.
-We'll even help take vehicles to a safe location off the freeway where motorists can seek additional assistance if necessary, all at no charge to the motorist.
+Best of all, FSP services are free.
+Drivers offer essential help—from jump-starts and tire changes to providing a gallon of gas—and can tow vehicles to a safe location off the freeway if needed where motorists can seek additional assistance, if necessary, all at no cost.

-The FSP program began in 1992 in cooperation with the California Department of Transportation (Caltrans) and the California Highway Patrol (CHP).
-The Orange County Transportation Authority manages the program, and the CHP provides dispatch, oversees the operation of the contracted tow companies, and provides field services whenever law enforcement is required.
+Launched in 1992, FSP is a partnership between the Orange County Transportation Authority, Caltrans, and the California Highway Patrol (CHP).
+OCTA manages the program, while CHP provides dispatch, oversees the operation of the contracted tow companies, and field support when law enforcement is required.

 Freeway Service Patrol Operating Hours